 Be Pavlovian.
 When you catch yourself ignoring beauty in favour of conjuring suffering, shift your thinking to something easy to enjoy.
 Train your mind to make that change.
 Choose to seek the beauty and it will absolutely become your nature.
 That is where you started life.
 Where you learned fast, with no inhibitions.
 You were brilliant, and you still are.
 But you have to take that blindfold off.
 You have to stop your garbage thinking, and instead invest yourself in what is beautiful.

 It’s ultimately easy to do.
 And it’s ridiculously rewarding.
 And it can turn any situation into one of value, as is clearly evidenced by this video.
+Here’ one person’s thinking was so healthy that they looked at a landfill and they saw art.
 Enjoy.

 Scott McPherson is an Edmonton-based writer, public speaker, and mindfulness facilitator who works with individuals, companies and non-profit organizations around the world.